GoogleCloudPlatform/generative-ai/gemini/sample-apps/accelerating_product_innovation/README.md

    You have the option to either create a new project or select an existing project in the resources page of the application for generating product insights.
 Choose one of the following steps:

    - **New Project Creation**:
-     - Initiate a new project within the application by giving it a descriptive name (e.g., "2024 Sunscreen Innovation" or "Haircare Line Extension").
+     - Initiate a new project within the application by giving it a descriptive name (e.g., "2024 Sunscreen Innovation" or "Hair care Line Extension").
      - Once a project is created, the document upload process is mandatory before proceeding to analysis features.
    - **Existing Project Modification**:
      - Select an existing project from a list.